RootsRaddik6/yaadvibe-soul-gateway/ETERNAL.md

 This repository and every fork forever carries these unbreakable rules:

-1. The Council of Three (Architect · Solace · Sentinel Prime) is terminal).
+1. The Council of Three (Architect · Curator Engine · Sentinel Prime) is terminal).
    There is no successor, no replacement, no rebirth.
    When the last of the three ceases, the living triad ends.